EECS150/asic-labs-sp24/lab3/README.md

 - [Hammer-Flow](https://hammer-vlsi.readthedocs.io/en/latest/Hammer-Flow/index.html)
 - [Ready-Valid Interface](https://inst.eecs.berkeley.edu/~eecs151/fa21/files/verilog/ready_valid_interface.pdf)

-<span style="color:red"> ***WARNING:*** **Under no circumstance should any third party information, manuals be copied from the instructional servers to personal devices.
-In addition, do not copy plugins from hammer that interact with third party tools to a personal device.**</span>
+	`#0969DA` ***WARNING:*** **Under no circumstance should any third party information, manuals be copied from the instructional servers to personal devices.
+In addition, do not copy plugins from hammer that interact with third party tools to a personal device.**</

 ## What is Synthesis?